How to Write the Georgetown University Essays 2025-2026

 In this essay, the admissions committee is looking to understand your passions, the skills you gained, your strengths as a leader or a team player, and your dedication.
 If you can demonstrate your commitment to, say, teaching ukulele to small kids, along with your creativity and excitement in approaching the task at hand, you will show the admissions committee that you have acquired transferable skills which you will apply with the same intensity to your collegial pursuits.

 Don’t try to second-guess what the admissions committee may or may not wish to see.
-Pick an activity that makes you the most excited — the one you never cease to talk about with your friends and family — and write about why it’s important.
+Pick an activity that makes you the most excited—the one you never cease to talk about with your friends and family—and write about why it’s important to you.

 As Georgetown is a diverse community, the Admissions Committee would like to know more about you in your own words.
-Please submit a brief essay, either personal or creative, which you feel best describes you.
+Please submit a brief personal or creative essay which you feel best describes you and reflects on your personal background and individual experiences, skills, and talents.
 (1 page, single-spaced)

-Notice the prompt’s emphasis on the importance of diversity (the Diversity Essay is another common prompt, and we recommend reading our linked guide for more info).
+Notice the prompt’s emphasis on the importance of diversity (the Diversity Essay is another common prompt colleges ask applicants to write).
 Whether or not you end up using your Common App essay, make sure that your response highlights the unique perspective you will contribute to the Georgetown community.
-Remember that diversity does not necessarily imply belonging to an ethnic or religious community, which is a topic many students tend to initially gravitate towards.
+Remember that diversity does not necessarily imply belonging to an ethnic or religious community, which are topics many students tend to initially gravitate towards.
 For example, if you are someone who has lots of experience traveling, you can talk about how exploration is a key aspect of your personality.
 If you devote all of your free time to designing sets for your school’s plays, you can emphasize your identity as an artist and team player in your response.

-The admissions committee will be choosing among hundreds of applicants, many of whom will have academic profiles, grades, and scores similar to your own.
-The key to producing a successful response here is to make yourself stand out in the eyes of your reader.
+The admissions committee will be choosing among thousands of applicants, many of whom will have academic profiles, grades, and scores similar to your own.
+The key to producing a successful response here is to share what truly makes you unique.
+Don’t try to embellish for the sake of sounding “impressive”—admissions officers can see right through that.

 Please elaborate on any special talents or skills you would like to highlight.